 Reduced: 22 fewer athletes qualified

 Both freestyle events have been included at the FINA World Championships since 2001 and now fully equalize the men’s and women’s race programs.
-The men’s 800m freestyle addition comes just a little too late for the recently retired Ryan Cochrane who was a three-time world medallist in the event.
+The men’s 800m freestyle addition comes just a little too late for the retired Ryan Cochrane who was a three-time world medallist in the event.
 The mixed 4x100m medley relay made its world championship debut in 2015.

 Added: mixed doubles